MrDave1999/dotenv.core/docs/articles/creating_environment_variables_provider.md

 ## Introduction

-An environment variable provider is a class that provides services to other classes.
-What kind of service?
-Access to environment variables.
+**An environment variables provider** (*or also called key-value pairs provider*) is an entity that represents a storage of environment variables and provides a service to access them.
+In the context of this library, the term "*environment variable*" means a "*pair of key-value*".

 The **DotEnv library** has two providers of environment variables:
 - Environment of the current process.